ritsec/RITSEC-CTF-2018/binary/250/README.md

 ## Description

-Although there has been a ton of human resources management framework out there, `fpasswd` still wants to write his own framework.
-Go check it out and see how that goes!
+Although there has been a ton of human resources management frameworks out there, `fpasswd` still wants to write his own framework.
+Check it out and SEE how that GOes!

 ## Deployment